pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

 These devices require a network key to be set for the Z-Wave network before they are paired, using the **Add Node Secure** option.

-Home Assistant stores logs from Z-Wave in `OZW_log.txt` in the Home Assistant configuration directory, when you pair a secure device you should see communication from the node with lines starting with `info: NONCES` in `OZW_log.txt` when the device is paired successfully with a secure connection.
+Open Peer Power stores logs from Z-Wave in `OZW_log.txt` in the Open Peer Power configuration directory, when you pair a secure device you should see communication from the node with lines starting with `info: NONCES` in `OZW_log.txt` when the device is paired successfully with a secure connection.

 ### Specific Devices